rogiller/k8sdemo-backend/README.md

 ## Introduction
 This repo is the source for a Kubernetes (k8s for now on) demo I did at work.
 This README contains the full content of that demo.

-The demo is a single k8s node running a main backend pod and an integration pod.
-The backend pod hosts the Rest API that queries a MySQL database running on the host VirtualBox for a customer record by ID.
+The demo is a single k8s node running a main backend deployment and an integration pod.
+The backend app hosts the Rest API that queries a MySQL database running on the host VirtualBox for a customer record by ID.
 The customer's address information is then sent to the integration app.
 The integration app hosts a Rest API that will fetch weather information from https://openweathermap.org/ and return a subset of the weather data.

-These projects can be found here:
+These projects can be checked out locally by calling:

 git clone https://github.com/mattrr78/k8sdemo-backend